 The Lineup Card

 What Don Mattingly has on his hands is a nice problem to have, but it is a problem, nonetheless.
 With no clear cut superstars besides of his two aces on the mound, Mattingly has a deep and talented roster, but no one who is really head-and-shoulders above the rest.
-So at least for the NLDS, with the Mets’ righty-heavy lineup, the Dodgers will focus on getting as many lefties in there as possible.
-The only problem with that is…well, everything.
+So at least for the NLDS, with the Mets’ righty-heavy starting rotation, the Dodgers will focus on getting as many lefties in there as possible.
+The only problem with that is…well, keep reading.

 Equally controversial is centerfield.
 Joc Pederson was a fan favorite, complete with all kinds of fawning press for months, even well after cooling down considerably.
 Meanwhile, Kiké Hernandez quietly proved to be the more professional, polished ballplayer, with better baserunning skills, more consistent at-bats, and defense that was actually pretty close to Joc’s.
 So, in spite of a righty-heavy starting rotation, Hernandez should be the one to start.